Compliance

 This isn't just operational—it's commercial.
 If you can prove to your AD plant that you monitor and manage contamination systematically, you're a reliable supplier.
 That's leverage when gate fees are being renegotiated.

-The October 2026 Digital Waste Tracking Deadline
+The Phased Digital Waste Tracking Rollout

 For food waste carriers running multiple daily routes, this is a step-change in admin burden—unless your software handles it natively.